seb-pg/meta_puzzles/README.md

 Scala and Java are expected to be able to implement solutions to all problems.
 Scala version 2.13 was used to test on Meta's website as it did not support later versions (some of the code is incompatible between the two versions, see comments in the code).

+Kotlin solutions are all working using the test provided, however, Meta's website introduces errors in the inputs (portals, slippery_strip) which a

 ----